cherrypy/cherrypy/docs/tutorials.rst

 Sessions are there to identify your user and carry as little amount of data as necessary for the operation carried by the user.

-To store, persist and query data your need a proper database server.
+To store, persist and query data you need a proper database server.
 There exist many to choose from with various paradigm support:

 - relational: PostgreSQL, SQLite, MariaDB, Firebird